Lawrence B. Jones

-Lawrence Billy Jones III (born December 10, 1992) is an American libertarian political commentator, Fox News contributor, talk radio host, and author.
-He came to prominence in 2015 for raising money for a pizza shop that refused to cater a gay wedding.
-He is the host of Lawrence Jones Cross Country on Fox News.
+Lawrence Billy Jones III (born December 10, 1992) is an American libertarian political commentator, author and a current co-host of the weekday edition of Fox & Friends on the Fox News Channel.
+He served as host of Lawrence Jones Cross Country from 2022–2023.
+In September 2023, Jones, 30, became the youngest Black co-host on cable news.

 Early life

-Jones was raised by his mother, Tameria and father, Lawrence Jones II.
-Jones has stated that he served as "youth mayor" of Garland, Texas in 2009.
-He graduated from Garland High School in 2011.

-Thereafter, Jones studied political science and criminal justice at the University of North Texas.
+Jones was raised by his mother, Tameria, and father, Lawrence Jones II.
+Jones has stated that he served as "youth mayor" of Garland, Texas, in 2009.
+He graduated from Garland High School in 2011 and studied political science and criminal justice at the University of North Texas.

 Career

 Jones was hired as student advocate in the Garland Independent School District, becoming their youngest employee.
-When he was 19, he ran for a seat on the school board for this district, but lost the election.
+When he was 19, he ran for a seat on the school board for this district, but lost.
 He served two years as a board member for Dallas County Child Welfare.
 In 2012, Jones was on the Garland Parks and Recreation Board.

 In 2013, he was named Activist of the Year by FreedomWorks.
-That year, he was asked by Project Veritas, a conservative organization founded by James O'Keefe known for publishing videos for the purpose of exposing allegations of fraud among vendors who enrolled individuals in the healthcare marketplace of the Patient Protection and Affordable Care Act.
+That year, he went undercover for Project Veritas, the conservative organization founded by James O'Keefe known for publishing deceptively edited videos, for the purpose of exposing allegations of fraud among vendors who enrolled individuals in the healthcare marketplace of the Patient Protection and Affordable Care Act.

 In April 2015, Jones created a fundraiser for Memories Pizza, a pizza shop in Indiana that closed after receiving backlash when its owners said they would refuse to cater a gay wedding if asked.
 The fundraiser raised $844,000 for the family, which was used in part for bills and partly donated to charity and the owner's church.

 He hosts The Lawrence Jones Show on TheBlaze Radio Network.
 He was previously a contributor to conservative television show Dana, hosted by Dana Loesch on Blaze Media.

 In February 2018, he became editor-in-chief of the conservative website Campus Reform.

-Jones considers himself to be Libertarian.
+In 2020, Jones considered himself libertarian.